This week we’re going to answer this question:

 Here’s a question I received from a wonderful and strong woman in our Secret Facebook Group that we will use as a great example (I think a lot of you will be able to relate):

-The whole relationship, I gave and he took.
+In the whole relationship, I gave and he took.
 I could see that when something interfered with his drinking he would avoid it.
 But as soon as I began to put some demands on him, basically just asking him to treat me like I treat him, he began to talk about how our relationship wasn’t working.

 So now we are not together, except to go out to dinner once in awhile, which I am about to put an end to.

 But why does it hurt so much to let this man go?
 I loved him like I never loved anyone else.
 I was so selfless and always thinking of him.
-I just can’t understand why my heart hurts so much but my brain is telling me I am lucky it has ended and get on with my future without him.
+I just can’t understand why my heart hurts so much, but my brain is telling me I am lucky it has ended and to get on with my future without him.
 I still love him.

 This is a question I get a lot.
-Why do we know in our heads that leaving is the right thing but our hearts want to go back?
+Why do we know in our heads that leaving is the right thing, but our hearts want to go back?

 Are you ready for the truth?
 It might be difficult to read but if you’re honest with yourself it may be something you need to hear.

-The truth is, when we don’t completely love and accept ourselves we are always looking for people and circumstances to reinforce our negative beliefs.
+The truth is, when we don’t completely love and accept ourselves, we are always looking for people and circumstances to reinforce our negative beliefs.

 You take it as a personal rejection that something is wrong with YOU.
-And you think that if you just “get it right” he will finally find you important enough to come home and stop choosing drugs or drinking over you.
+And you think that if you just “get it right” he or she will finally find you important enough to come home and stop choosing drugs or drinking over you.

 Addiction can identify types of women like us a mile away.
-And you want to know how it confirms we are the women who will fall for the guy who suffers from addiction?
+And you want to know how it confirms we are the women who will fall for the person who suffers from addiction?
 We stick around.
 We are the ones who stay and try to help the ones we love get sober.